lowedown/TemplateModelHelper/README.md

 ## Known limitations

 Currently, template inheritance is only supported with interfaces that reside in the same assembly.
-For example if IMyPageTemplate lives in *MyProject.MyModels.dll* and MySubPageTemplate which inherits *IMyPageTemplate* lives in *MyProject.MyOtherModels.dll*.

 This shouldn't be a problem as long as your generated interfaces aren't spread across multiple assemblies.
+For example if IMyPageTemplate lives in *MyProject.MyModels.dll* and MySubPageTemplate which inherits *IMyPageTemplate* lives in *MyProject.MyOtherModels.dll* querying by inheritance won't work.

-Otherwise, this can be fixed by scanning all assemblies in *TemplateModelHelperAttribute.GetApplicapleTypes()* if needed.
+This can be fixed by scanning all assemblies in *TemplateModelHelperAttribute.GetApplicapleTypes()* if needed.